 Jordan Tompkins, MAA

-Jordan received her Master’s degree in applied anthropology, with a specialization in medical anthropology, from the University of Maryland.
-As a medical anthropologist, she is primarily concerned with the interaction between culture and health/illness, defined broadly.
-She has conducted qualitative research projects on a diverse range of topics, including health communication and treatment seeking behaviors for malaria in rural Mozambique; patient-reported outcomes of a community health worker program for HIV-positive transgender sex workers in Washington, DC; and cultural competency and sex education programs in rural Georgia, USA.
-Jordan is interested in health-related issues in general, but is most passionate about working in programs that are responsive to community/patient needs.
+Jordan received her Master’s degree in applied anthropology with a specialization in medical anthropology from the University of Maryland in 2015.
+As a medical anthropologist and qualitative researcher, she is most interested in understanding health-related challenges, beliefs, and behaviors from the perspective of the group under study and leveraging that information to improve health programs.
+Jordan has led qualitative research projects on a diverse range of topics, including health communication and treatment seeking behaviors for malaria in rural Mozambique; patient-reported outcomes of a community health worker program for HIV-positive transgender sex workers in Washington, DC; and cultural competency and sex education programs in rural Georgia, USA.

 - Implementation and dissemination research and practice